Terms & Conditions | About Open Prepaid Funeral Plans

 4. Even if we delay in enforcing these Terms, we can still enforce them later.
 If a court finds part of these Terms illegal, the rest will continue unaffected in full force and effect.

 6. We may at any point prior to the time of need change the conditions of this contract due to circumstances beyond our control.
 We will provide you with reasonable notice of the change.
 If you do not agree with the change, you are free to terminate the plan.
-We will offer a refund of payments towards the plan paid in to the Trust, excluding the original administration fee.
+We will offer a refund of payments towards the plan paid in to the Trust, excluding the original Admin Fee.

-7. These terms and conditions supersede all previous written terms and conditions between the parties in respect of the agreed services detailed in these terms and conditions and may not be modified except in writing, signed by both parties.
+7. These Terms and Conditions supersede all previous written Terms and Conditions between the parties in respect of the agreed services detailed in these Terms and Conditions and may not be modified except in writing, signed by both parties.

 8. Third party rights under the Contracts (Rights of Third Parties) Act 1999 are excluded, which means that no other person (except the Nominated Representative) shall have any rights to enforce any of these Terms.

-9. These terms and conditions shall be governed by English law and you and we can only bring legal proceedings in England or in the court of the country that you reside in if you reside in Wales, Scotland or Northern Ireland.
+9. English law and you and we can only bring legal proceedings in England or in the court of the country that you reside in if you reside in Wales, Scotland or Northern Ireland.

-10. Any notice required by these Terms must be given by hand or sent by prepaid post.
-You must send any notice to us to the address or email address in the “Who are we and what do we do?” section above.
-We will contact you and provide notices to you by using the correspondence address and/or email address you have most recently provided us with written notice of.
-Any notice given by post, which is not returned to the sender as undelivered, shall be deemed to have been given on the third Working Day after the notice was posted.
 Notices by email shall be deemed to have been received on the next working day after the email was properly sent.
 Proof that the envelope containing it was properly addressed, posted and that it has not been returned to sender, shall be sufficient evidence that such notice has been duly given.
 You should notify us if you change your correspondence address (which must be within the United Kingdom) or any other contact details you have provided to us.